Last updated on February 28, 2026

 Sylvan Library | Illustration by Yeong Hao Han

-Green was the worst color in the game for a while in Magic’s history, something that’s usually said of white these days.
+Green was the worst color in the game for a large part of Magic's history, something that’s usually said of white these days.
 Green didn’t have removal, card draw, or even consistent lifegain.

-The last six to seven years saw this being steadily corrected and now green is hated because it does, well, everything.
-Today I’ll be analyzing green card draw in Magic, as well as ranking the better spells that will give you a stream of card advantage.
+The last 7-8 years saw this being steadily corrected and now green is hated because it does, well, everything.
+Today I analyze green card draw in Magic, as well as ranking the better spells that will give you a stream of card advantage.

 Let’s get started!